Wings of Witness

 Project Background

-Pull tabs from soda cans were elevated to a humanistic, historical, and educational importance through student efforts.
-Under the guidance of history teachers Kevin Daugherty and Jane Fisk, eleven million tabs were collected in 1996-97 by public school children from the Mahomet-Seymour Jr. High, Mahomet Illinois to represent the numbers of persons murdered by Nazi Germany during the Holocaust.
+Under the guidance of history teachers Kevin Daugherty and Jane Fisk, eleven million can tabs were collected in 1996-97 by public school children from the Mahomet-Seymour Jr. High, Mahomet Illinois, to represent the numbers of persons murdered by Nazi Germany during the Holocaust.
 Six million tabs were collected to represent the numbers of deceased Jews.
-Additionally 5 million tabs were collected to numerically represent the other murdered minorities, including political dissenters, gypsies, pacifists, disabled persons, homosexuals, as well as others who tried to help the persecuted.
+Additionally 5 million tabs were collected to numerically represent the other murdered minorities, including political dissenters, gypsies, pacifists, disabled persons, homosexuals, as well as those who tried to help the persecuted.

 featherII.jpg (22315 bytes)

-Since 1997, approximately 45,000 participants from 23 states and Canada have constructed soda-tab feathers for WINGS of WITNESS.
-The project creates a network of many thousands of students linked together through art and hope, constantly enlarging.
-Workshops with students are continuing until the all of the millions of collected tabs have been formed into the sculpture's components.
+Since 1997, approximately 60,000 participants from 23 states and Canada have constructed soda-tab feathers for ten site-specific variations of WINGS of WITNESS.
+The project creates a network of many thousands of helpers linked together through art and hope, and constantly enlarging.
+Workshops are continuing until all of the millions of tabs have been formed into the finished elements for the sculptural works.

-After the first million tabs were converted into feather structures in workshops, I created a site specific method of assembling the feather structures into wings.
-This process also involves students and communities.
-The feather structures are laid out in overlapping rows by volunteers, according to a placement guide drawn on plastic sheeting, formed as a massive butterfly.
+After the first million tabs were converted into feather structures in workshops, Schrier created a site-specific method of assembling them into configurations resembling wings.
+The structures are laid out in overlapping rows by volunteers, according to a placement guide drawn on plastic sheeting, initially reflective of a massive butterfly.
 The Butterfly shape is a reference to a poem written by young Pavel Friedmann who was a prisoner at the Terezin concentration camp in Czechoslovakia, and perished at Auschwitz.

 Left Atlanta Small.jpg (26834 bytes)